pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 - It looks **coooooooool**

 1: A research conducted by Foye et al. (2002) states that "repetitive or prolonged" using a computer mouse may contribute to Tenosynovitis.
-According to AAOS (American Academy of Orthopaedic Surgeons), Tenosynovitis is the inflammation of the sheath that suurounds the tendon, which can cause chronic pain and "tenderness along the thumb side of the wrist".
+According to AAOS (American Academy of Orthopaedic Surgeons), Tenosynovitis is the inflammation of the sheath that surrounds the tendon, which can cause chronic pain and "tenderness along the thumb side of the wrist".

 ## Who Is Suitable To Work Without A Mouse?